Urwa9550/DevsNetwrokingApp-NodeJs/readme.md

 # Generally mmiddlewares are written using app.use()
 # but there are no specific rules to write middlewares
 # Read what is middleware
-# How express Js basically handles the request beehind the scene?
+# How express Js basically handles the request behind the scene?
-# why do we need mmiddle wares
+# why do we need middlewares
 ~~~~~~~~~~~~~~~~~~ ~~~~~~~~~~~~~~~~~~

 # Read HTTP status codes

-# Handle Auth middleware fo all request GET, POST, PUT, Delete
+# Handle Auth middleware for all request GET, POST, PUT, Delete
 app.use("/admin", (req, res, next)=>{
 const token = "abshbhfjhjfhjdfh"
 const isAdminAuthorized = token === "xyz"